tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 ```
 ### Maps and filters

-**map** Takes a function and a list and applies that fuction to every element in the list, producing a new list.
+**map** Takes a function and a list and applies that function to every element in the list, producing a new list.

 The definition of `map` is